plsuwu/plsuwu/src/docs/writeups/mr_robot.md

 print(f'possible usernames: {possible_hits}')
 ```

-This could also be done (far quicker and easier) using Hydra.
+This could also be done (far quicker and easier) using Hydra, plus this python script seemed to have killed the (often frustratingly sensitive) THM machine.

 Regardless, we get multiple hits for case variations on `elliot`, which likely means the login form is not case sensitive (if it was, we could add them to a file and iterate the file with hydra instead):